 "Pleased to meet you too, Estella Erith," he replied.
 Standing on the ruins of what was once the greatest cities in Velrosia, and perhaps even the most magnificent city on the entire planet of Elbyra, they shook hands in the ancient Terran way.

-Attelus led Estella back to his hideout, holding her hand, only briefly letting go earlier so she could retrieve her Las gun.
+Attelus led Estella back to his hideout, holding her hand, only briefly letting go earlier so she could retrieve her Lasgun.

-In all honesty he never wanted to ever let go of her hand ever again.
+In all honesty, he never wanted ever to let go of her hand ever again.
 His heart jumped with so much joy it felt close to bursting out his chest and the grin on his face, so big it felt close to tearing his dirty cheeks.

 He turned to her almost smiling from ear to ear then went back to his pack opened it and began to rummage through it.